 Matthew Clark and Bibendum are registered with the Alcohol Wholesale Registration Scheme (AWRS) and as part of our commitment only trade with suppliers who are registered and demonstrate compliance with the scheme (unless an authorised exemption applies).

 All Executive Committee members together with colleagues across all business units, including in our Procurement and Human Resources teams receive training on a periodic basis to ensure that they understand the importance of ethical behaviour and the risks of modern slavery and human trafficking, such that it remains at the forefront of their minds when carrying out their duties.

-An externally facilitated training module, designed to raise colleagues’ awareness of modern slavery and human trafficking and to help colleagues recognise their role in identifying and reporting any concerns, has been completed by over a further 300 colleagues in the past year.
+We use an externally facilitated training module, designed to raise colleagues’ awareness of modern slavery and human trafficking to help colleagues recognise their role in identifying and reporting any concerns.

 Compliance with this Policy